sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Design Patterns](https://sourcemaking.com/design_patterns) : Design Patterns explained in detail with examples.
 - [How to become a programmer, or the art of Googling well](https://okepi.wordpress.com/2014/08/21/how-to-become-a-programmer-or-the-art-of-googling-well/) : How to become a programmer, or the art of Googling well
 - [JS Project Guidelines](https://github.com/wearehive/project-guidelines) : A set of best practices for JavaScript projects.
+- [Learn to Code With Me](https://learntocodewith.me/) : A comprehensive site resource by Laurence Bradford for developers who aims to build a career in the tech world
 - [Lessons From A Lifetime Of Being A Programmer](http://thecodist.com/article/lessons_from_a_lifetime_of_being_a_programmer) : The Codist Header Lessons From A Lifetime Of Being A Programmer
 - [Programming Principles](https://webpro.github.io/programming-principles/) : Categorized overview of Programming Principles & Patterns
 - [Software design pattern](https://en.wikipedia.org/wiki/Software_design_pattern) : The entire collection of Design Patterns.